7 Tips to Prepare Your Pool For a Hurricane

 Another key to pool hurricane preparation is making sure circuit breakers at the main electrical panel are turned off.
 Pool equipment such as pump motors, pool lighting, automatic chlorinators, and heaters should not operate during the storm.

 3. Protect Electric Pool Equipment

 Wrap the pool pump, time clock, light transformers, pool heaters, and other electrical components with waterproof plastic.
 Tie securely in place to prevent sand and water from entering.
 If flooding is expected, disconnect these devices and store them in a dry place.

 4. Remove Loose Items

 Chairs, tables, pool toys, and other loose items can become dangerous projectiles in high winds.
 It’s best to store them inside, away from the storm.
 Never put objects in the pool to protect them from a storm.
 Not only can this damage the objects, but it can cause serious metal staining problems in your pool water.
 This is especially true for most patio furniture.

 5. Add Extra Chlorine to the Pool

 To prevent contamination from debris and excessive storm water, add chlorine pool shock.
 It's also a good idea to add the correct dose of Algae Control to quickly eliminate organic contaminants that enter the water.
 Always read and follow all product label instructions for best results.

 6. Don't Cover the Pool

-Storms can cause falling branches and other debris that may damage pool covers.
+Hurricanes can cause falling branches and other flying debris that may damage pool covers.
 It's easier to remove debris from the pool than it is to replace a cover.
 Keep the cover off the pool to prevent unwanted damage and avoid dealing with a difficult removal, which may result from the cover being full of heavy water and debris.

 7. Protect Your Safety Fence or Screen Enclosure

-If you have a pool safety fence, we recommend providing a vent for wind to flow through to help prevent damage.
+If you have a solid pool safety fence, you may want to create a vent for wind to flow through, which will help prevent damage.
 If possible, remove screen panels on opposite sides of any enclosure.